What is a Procurement Contract?

-A CPAF contract is designed such that the seller provides the goods, services, or undertakes the project as agreed with the buyer.
-Once completed, the buyer reimburses the supplier their costs and an award fee at the buyer’s discretion.
+A CPAF contract is designed such that the seller provides the goods, and services, or undertakes the project as agreed with the buyer.
+Once completed, the buyer reimburses the supplier for their costs and an award fee at the buyer’s discretion.
 The award fee can either be as large or as small as the buyer wishes.

 Cost reimbursement contracts place the capital cost for developing and providing the buyer’s order on the seller but demand the buyer reimburse the seller with interest if the terms of the contract are met.

 Cost reimbursement contracts often come into play in a situation where the buyer is looking to buy a custom product or service, or where the seller is undertaking a project that’ll require ongoing effort to complete, rather than just collecting payment and shipping them to the buyer.

 Cost reimbursement contracts are designed so since the cost of delivering the buyer’s order is not yet certain so the seller agrees to undertake the product development or project and get reimbursed in full when the stipulated targets are delivered.

 Under a time and material contract, the buyer agrees to pay for the time and material invested into the product or service desired.
 In return, there’s a binding agreement that the time and material will not exceed a certain volume in order to keep expenses reasonable and avoid fraud.

 A prime example of where this comes into play would be in the digital services industry where a freelancer might offer a quote of 100 hours to deliver a newly built website.
 The business ordering the website counters and bargains for the website development project to not exceed 80 hours, priced at $100 per hour.

 Once both parties have an agreement, the project can proceed.
 And when the website project is fully delivered, the web developer can forward an invoice for the hours spent plus other material expenses such as web hosting, premium themes, SaaS subscriptions (Cloudflare, etc.), business email setup, etc.